Zoanthus sociatus: Habitat

 Z. Sociatus can be found in the lower intertidal and upper subtidal zones on protected Caribbean reefs.
 It is a sessile, colonial organism.
 Z. sociatus grows in the reef understory and on disturbed substrate.
 Z. sociatus can survive desiccation (an excessive loss of moisture) and lower levels of salinity.
 It appears to dominate other zoanthids.

 Reproduction

 Reproduction in Z. sociatus is mainly asexual although sexual reproduction may happen as well.
-There is extratentacular budding, which is the creation of a new polyp from an old polyp, and fission, a new fragment in formed.
+There is extratentacular budding, which is the creation of a new polyp from an old polyp, and fission, which is when a new fragment is formed.
 The size of a fragment is also controlled by the increasing rate of mortality with decreasing fragment size.
 A colony is generally genetically the same.
 Even when a colony is sexually reproductive, a large proportion of polyps remain infertile, which demonstrates the greater importance of asexual reproduction and growth.

 Z. sociatus colonies do not become reproductive until they reach a certain size.
 They use external fertilization, and are mostly hermaphroditic, although some are male or protogynous (female and then male).
 Z. sociatus was found to reproduce seasonally in Panama, and synchronizes the release of gametes with extremely low tides.